ocaml/v2.ocaml.org/site/learn/companies.md

     </dt>
     <dd class="span5">
         <h2><a href="http://www.citrix.com">Citrix</a>, United Kingdom</h2>
         <p>Citrix uses OCaml in XenServer, a world-class server virtualization system.
 We also offer a full open-source variant of XenServer called the Xen Cloud Platform, or XCP.
-Follow along with our OCaml development at <a href="https://github.com/xen-org">github.com/xen-org</a>.</p>
+Follow along with our OCaml development at <a href="https://github.com/xen-org">github.com/xen-org</a>.
+This work was originally presented by Anil Madhavapeddy at CUFP 2008.
+See his <a href="http://cufp.org/archive/2008/abstracts.html#MadhavapeddyAnil">abstract</a> and <a href="http://cufp.org/archive/2008/slides/MadhavapeddyAnil.pdf">slides</a>.</p>
     </dd>
 </dl>
 <dl class="row">